Posted by on 21 Feb 2022

 Another popular shipwreck spot lies off the shore of the capital Avarua.
 This century-old Matai shipwreck is known for its rusty top sticking out of the water.

-The Aitutaki Lagoon experience isn’t complete without stopping by its most visited motu, the Tapuaetai or the One Foot Island.
+The Aitutaki Lagoon experience isn’t complete without stopping by its most visited motu, the Tapuaetai or One Foot Island.
 True to its name, it’s easy to explore the island on foot.

 Bask in the Pacific sun while walking along the beautiful powder-white sand beach.
 You can also take a swim along with the giant clams, trevally and vibrant corals dancing in the waters.
 See the best islets in the Aitutaki Lagoon with our Tropical Charm holiday package.